peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 # Publication of the Certificates within the Federation

-**TBD**, when the Certificate Issuer is the Trust Anchor or Intermediate, the X.509 Certificate linked to Federation Entity Key represented in JWK in the Subordinate Statement related to the Requestor, SHOULD be extended with the claim `x5c`, containing the issued X.509 Certificate.
+**TBD**, when the Certificate Issuer is the Trust Anchor or Intermediate, the X.509 Certificate linked to JWK in the Subordinate
+Statement related to the Requestor, SHOULD be extended with the claim `x5c`, containing the issued X.509 Certificate.

 # Certificate Lifecycle and Revocation

-**TBD**.

-The issued X.509 Certificates are related to the Federation Key attested within a Trust Chain, their expiration time MUST be equal to the expiration of the Trust Chain.
+The issued X.509 Certificate is associated with a cryptographic public key attested within a Trust Chain.
+It is up to the Certificate Issuer to decide the expiration time of the X.509 Certificate.
+In some cases, and when required, it MAY be set to match the expiration of the Trust Chain.

-When a Federation Key is removed from the Requestor Entity Configuration the X.509 Certificate related to it
+When a cryptographic public key is removed from the Requestor Entity Configuration the X.509 Certificate related to it
 SHOULD be revoked by its Credential Issuer, if not expired.

-A Requestor SHOULD request the revocation of its X.509 Certificate when the related cryptographic material is revoked and published in the Federation Historical Key Registry.
+A Requestor SHOULD request the revocation of its X.509 Certificate when the related cryptographic material is revoked.
+The Requestor SHOULD publish the revoked or expired cryptographic keys in the Federation Historical Key Registry.

 The X.509 Certificate revocation request is defined in the [Section 7.6](https://datatracker.ietf.org/doc/html/rfc8555#section-7.6) of [RFC8555].